patheros/PathSetManuals/modules/Orchestrator.md

 [Download Example 2](../examples/Orchestrator/Orchestrator_Example2.vcvs?raw=true)

-In this example we are using Ochestrator in On-Shot mode and at 100x speed to create a many arm envelope like monster.
+In this example we are using Orchestrator in On-Shot mode and at 100x speed to create a many arm envelope like monster.
 Four of the arms are used to drive an FM-OP.
 The top arm is in gate mode and serves as the trigger.
 The next arm is run through a quantizer to create notes.
-And the bottom two arms modulate the feedback and sustane on FM-OP.
-CLKD triggers Ochestrator each clock and then randomizes the sequence on one of its arms every 4 clocks.
+And the bottom two arms modulate the feedback and sustain on FM-OP.
+CLKD triggers Orchestrator each clock and then randomizes the sequence on one of its arms every 4 clocks.

 This example patch uses 5 modules.
 Left to right: [A clock](https://library.vcvrack.com/ImpromptuModular/Clocked-Clkd), Orchestrator, a quantizer,a [Voice](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp) and Audio Output.

-1. Ochestrator is in one-shot mode.
+1. Orchestrator is in one-shot mode.
-2. Ochestrator's speed is set to 100x in the contexual menu.
+2. Orchestrator's speed is set to 100x in the contextual menu.
-2. The Clock tigger's Ochestrator to run.
+2. The Clock trigger's Orchestrator to run.
-3. Every 4 clocks Ochestrator's 6th Arm gets a new sequence.
+3. Every 4 clocks Orchestrator's 6th Arm gets a new sequence.
 4. Arm 5 is set to Drum Mode
 5. Output 5 A is the gate for the voice
 6. Output 6 A is run through a quantizer to set the note of the voice.